AshishRam7/Question-Generation-LLM-s/content/pdf_content/ocr_output/BFS_notespdf/output.md

 - level $i=$ vertices reachable by path of $i$ edges but not fewer

-**Moondream Image Description:**  The visualization demonstrates a hierarchical neural network structure.
+**Image Description:**  The visualization demonstrates a hierarchical neural network structure.
 It shows two levels of neurons, labeled 'level1' and 'level2', connected by blue lines.
 Each level has a single input neuron and multiple output neurons.
-The number of input neurons and output neurons for each level is clearly indicated.
-The diagram also illustrates the concept of a sigmoid function, represented by the dotted line connecting the input and output neurons.
+The number of input neurons and output neurons in each level is represented by a number.
+The last level has three input neurons and three output neurons.
+The number of connections between neurons in each level is represented by a number.

 Figure 3: Illustrating Breadth-First Search